fernanda-belchior/client-crud-spring-thymeleaf/README.md

-CRUD using Spring Boot and Thymeleaf and persistence with Spring Data JPA.
+CRUD with Spring Boot and Thymeleaf.